boozallen/jenkins-templating-engine/docs/concepts/pipeline-primitives/application-environments.md

 ## Determining Application Environment Order

-The order application environments are defined within the pipeline configuration are used to define `previous` and `next` properties.
+The order Application Environments are defined within the Pipeline Configuration are used to define `previous` and `next` properties.

-For example, defining the following application environments
+For example, defining the following Application Environments

 ```groovy
 application_environments{